 - MOST Dominicans are Black (as defined by the USA)

-- MOST have African descent.
+- MOST Dominicans have West African descent.

-- ALL Dominicans are considered Latinx and Hispanic.
+- ALL Dominicans are Latino and Hispanic.

 - ALL Dominicans (unless they didn’t grow up in the culture) have African cultural influence because our Dominican Culture is heavily composed of Afro-heritage.